 What technology can I use to make my hiring process more efficient?

 Sometimes you don’t need to hire someone to improve your hiring process, you just need to invest in the right technology.
-In recent years, recruiting software has had a huge impact on the job market.
+In recent years, recruitment software has had a huge impact on the job market.

 Automate and streamline your hiring process so that it’s easier to find high-quality candidates and avoid the staffing issues we discussed above.